 Day One: Arrive Delhi

-On arrival at Delhi airport or railway station, our representative will meet you to pick you up and transfer to your hotel.
+On arrival at Delhi airport or railway station, their representative will meet you to pick you up and transfer to your hotel.
 Rest of the day is at your leisure.
 Stay overnight at the hotel in Delhi.

 Day Two: Delhi Sightseeing

-After breakfast start sightseeing tour of Delhi visit:
+After breakfast start sightseeing tour of Delhi, visit:

 Red Fort: Delhi's most famous monument, the Red Fort, stands as a powerful reminder of the Mughal emperors who ruled India.
 Its walls, which stretch for over two kilometres (1.2 miles), were built in 1638 to keep out invaders.
 However, they failed to stop the fort being captured by the Sikhs and the British.
 To take your imagination back to the ancient era, a one hour sound and light show of the history of the fort is held each evening. (*Red Fort remains closed on every Monday)